WallarooLabs/wally/book/go/api/api.md

 ##### `ToStatePartition(stateComputation wallarooapi.StateComputation, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []uint64, multiworker bool) *pipelineBuilder`

-Add a partitioned state computation that only returns one messsage to the pipeline.
+Add a partitioned state computation that only returns one message to the pipeline.

 `stateBuilder` builds the state.